A Conversation with Diasporal Rhythms

-Most of us do our collecting primarily artist to collector.
+Most of us do our collecting primarily artist to the collector.
 We don’t go out and shop, necessarily—not that we don’t support galleries, but we have relationships.
-We go to studio shows a lot, we go to art festivals and art fairs and we collect a lot of art.
-And so when people come and they visit our homes, when people come and they visit Dixon School, and they see a particular piece of art by an artist, they may not have known that artist, but then when they become familiar, and they see the work in different places and they say “you know, I think I’m really liking that,” or they begin to recognize an artist’s work, and they say “wow, that’s a so and so, that’s a so and so” and then, they go out and say “you know, you think you can call that artist, you think they’ll allow me to come into their studio?”
-So I know, factually, that we as a group of collectors have helped to promote the careers of certain artists, in terms of supporting them in the sale of their work and the promotion of their talent, and just from exposing and opening up our homes and institutions to the public.
-It has made a remarkable difference in terms of our immediate community, which is really what we want to impact, we want to impact our own children, our own community.
-We really are not looking for outside validation as a matter of fact, we want to be the keepers of our own, and we want to begin to say, you know, this is what we know should be worth a million dollars 10 years from now.
-And she has one and he has one [laughter, cross-talk] and I’ve got one too!
+We go to studio shows a lot, we go to art festivals and art fairs, and we collect a lot of art.
+And so when people come, and they visit our homes, when people come, and they visit Dixon School, and they see a particular piece of art by an artist, they may not have known that artist, but then when they become familiar, and they see the work in different places and they say “you know, I think I’m really liking that,” or they begin to recognize an artist’s work, and they say “wow, that’s a so and so, that’s a so and so” and then, they go out and say “you know, you think you can call that artist, you think they’ll allow me to come into their studio?”
+So I know, factually, that we as a group of collectors have helped to promote the careers of certain artists, regarding supporting them in the sale of their work and the promotion of their talent, and just from exposing and opening up our homes and institutions to the public.
+It has made a remarkable difference regarding our immediate community, which is really what we want to impact, we want to impact our own children, our own community.
+We really are not looking for outside validation, as a matter of fact, we want to be the keepers of our own, and we want to begin to say, you know, this is what we know should be worth a million dollars 10 years from now.
+And she has one, and he has one [laughter, cross-talk], and I’ve got one too!

-RZ: So, can, can you say a little bit more about that, in terms of the question of bricks and mortar?
+RZ: So, can, can you say a little bit more about that, regarding the question of bricks and mortar?
 Will there be…?

 DP: Yes, well, one thing we had thought about is to form a virtual museum, and we may even do that before a museum develops in bricks and mortar.
 We have the virtual museum right here, right now; it’s a matter of organizing it.

-DP: Jonathan Green was at the house prior to interviewing him, and we have done things, for example, Pirfirco made arrangements for us to see the very wonderful collection at Johnson Publishing Company, [publisher of] Ebony.
+DP: Jonathan Green was at the house before interviewing him, and we have done things, for example, Pirfirco made arrangements for us to see the very wonderful collection at Johnson Publishing Company, [publisher of] Ebony.